-1. CONSIDERATION.
+- 1. CONSIDERATION.
 The City agrees to designate the Owner's property an Historic Landmark on the Spokane Register of Historic Places, with all the rights, duties, and privileges attendant thereto.
-In return, the Owner(s) agrees to abide by the below referenced Management Standards for his/her property.
+In return, the Owner(s) agrees to abide by the below referenced Management Standards for his/her property. - 2.
+COVENANT.

-2. COVENANT.
 This Agreement shall be filed as a public record.
 The parties intend this Agreement to constitute a covenant that runs with the land, and that the land is bound by this Agreement.
 Owner intends his/her successors and assigns to be bound by this instrument.
 This covenant benefits and burdens the property of both parties.

-3. ALTERATION OR EXTINGUISHMENT.
+- 3. ALTERATION OR EXTINGUISHMENT.
 The covenant and servitude and all attendant rights and obligations created by this Agreement may be altered or extinguished by mutual agreement of the parties or their successors or assigns.
-In the event Owner(s) fails to comply with the Management Standards or any City ordinances governing historic landmarks, the Commission may revoke, after notice and an opportunity for a hearing, this Agreement.

-4. PROMISE OF OWNERS.
+In the event Owner(s) fails to comply with the Management Standards or any City ordinances governing historic landmarks, the Commission may revoke, after notice and an opportunity for a hearing, this Agreement. - 4.
+PROMISE OF OWNERS.
 The Owner(s) agrees to and promises to fulfill the following Management Standards for his/her property which is the subject of the Agreement.
 Owner intends to bind his/her land and all successors and assigns.
-The Management "THE SECRETARY OF THE INTERIOR'S STANDARDS Standards are: FOR REHABILITATION AND GUIDELINES FOR REHABILITATING HISTORIC BUILDINGS (36 CFR Part 67)."
-Compliance with the Management Standards shall be monitored by the Historic Landmarks Commission.

-5. HISTORIC LANDMARKS COMMISSION.
-The Owner(s) must first obtain from the Commission a "Certificate of Appropriateness" for any action which would affect any of the following:

-- (A) demolition;

-- (B) relocation;

-- (C) change in use;

-- (D) any work that affects the exterior appearance of the historic landmark; or

-- (E) any work affecting items described in Exhibit A.

-6. In the case of an application for a "Certificate of Appropriateness" for the demolition of a landmark, the Owner(s) agrees to meet with the Commission to seek alternatives to demolition.
+The Management Standards are: "THE SECRETARY OF THE INTERIOR'S STANDARDS FOR REHABILITATION AND GUIDELINES FOR REHABILITATING HISTORIC BUILDINGS (36 CFR Part 67)."
+Compliance with the Management Standards shall be monitored by the Historic Landmarks Commission. - 5.
+HISTORIC LANDMARKS COMMISSION.
+The Owner(s) must first obtain from the Commission a "Certificate of Appropriateness" for any action which would affect any of the following: - (A) demolition; - (B) relocation; - (C) change in use; - (D) any work that affects the exterior appearance of the historic landmark; or - (E) any work affecting items described in Exhibit A. - 6.
+In the case of an application for a "Certificate of Appropriateness" for the demolition of a landmark, the Owner(s) agrees to meet with the Commission to seek alternatives to demolition.
 These negotiations may last no longer than forty-five (45) days.
 If no alternative is found within that time, the Commission may take up to forty-five (45) additional days to attempt to develop alternatives, and/or to arrange for the salvage of architectural artifacts and structural recording.
 Additional and supplemental provisions are found in City ordinances governing historic landmarks.

-Shi E. Dron Owner Owner CITY OF SPOKANE May MIR Dwall By: Title: Historic Preservation Officer ATTEST: City Clerk Approved as to form: 10am). (

-This Agreement is entered into the year and date first above written.
+This Agreement is entered into the year and date first above

+written.

+O. Keinie Mc Kude July promote

+Owner Owner

+CITY OF SPOKANE

+By: My MK Dull

+Title: Historic Preservation Officer

+ATTEST: 700m 9-25-17

+City Clerk David A. Condon

+Approved as to form: Mayor City of Spokane

+OF SPORA

+michael Present

 Assistant City Attorney

-David A. Condon Mayor City of Spokane
+AMS 2

+SHINGTO

-STATE OF WASHINGTON) ss County of Spokane 6th day of February, 2017, before me, the undersigned, On this a Notary Public in and for the State of Washington, personally appeared any Duncan and Glen Duncan ,to me known to be the individual(s) described in and who executed the within and foregoing instrument, and acknowledged that they (he/she/they) signed the same as then (his/her/their) free and voluntary act and deed, for the uses and purposes therein mentioned.
+On this day of September 2017, before me, the undersigned, a Notary Public in and for the State of Washington, personally appeared DAVID A. CONDON, MAYOR and TERRI L. PFISTER, to me known to be the Mayor and the City Clerk, respectively, of the CITY OF SPOKANE, the municipal corporation that executed the within and foregoing instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said municipal corporation, for the uses and purposes therein mentioned, and on oath stated that they were authorized to execute said instrument and that the seal affixed is the corporate seal of said corporation.

-IN WITNESS WHEREOF, I have hereunto set my hand and official seal this day of \underline{Feb} , , 2017.
+IN WITNESS WHEREOF, I have hereunto set my hand and official seal this day of September, 2017.